 \section{Abstract}

-We define the notion of quantised function algebras at $q=0$ for the $q$ deformations of the type $A_{n}$ compact Lie groups at the $C^*$-algebra level.
+We define the notion of quantized function algebras at $q=0$ or crystallization of the $q$ deformations of the type $A_{n}$ compact Lie groups at the $C^*$-algebra level.
 The $C^{*}$-algebra $A_{n}(0)$ is defined as a universal $C^*$-algebra given by a finite set of generators and relations.
-We obtain these relations by looking at the irreducible representations of the quantised function algebras for $q>0$ and taking limit as $q\to 0+$ after rescaling the generating elements appropriately.
-We then focus on the case $n=2$ and prove that irreducible representations $A_{2}(0)$ are precisely the $q\to 0+$ limits of the irreducible representations of the $C^*$-algebras $A_{2}(q)$.
+We obtain these relations by looking at the irreducible representations of the quantized function algebras for $q>0$ and taking limit as $q\to 0+$ after rescaling the generating elements appropriately.
+We then prove that in the $n=2$ case the irreducible representations $A_{2}(0)$ are precisely the $q\to 0+$ limits of the irreducible representations of the $C^*$-algebras $A_{2}(q)$.

 {\bf AMS Subject Classification No.:} 17B37, 20G42, 46L67, \\ {\bf Keywords.} Quantum groups, $q$-deformation, quantized function algebras, representations.